OK. Let’s start with some Frequently Asked Questions:

 Q: I think I remember Curtis Stigers from the ’90s when he was a long-haired pop/soul singer/saxophonist with radio hits like “I Wonder Why”, “Never Saw A Miracle”, and “You’re All That Matters To Me”.
 Is this the same guy?

-A: Yes, same guy.
+A: That again.
+Yes, same guy.
 Shorter hair.
 More gray.
 By the way, that was never a mullet.
 Just long hair, one length.
 Don’t let anyone tell you different.
 Never a mullet.
 No.

 A: Yes, Curtis recorded Nick Lowe’s “(What’s So Funny ‘Bout) Peace Love and Understanding” for the album, and it sold over 40 million copies worldwide, which made Nick Lowe very very happy.